pocathain08/pands-problem-set/README.md

 Write a program that asks the user to input a positive integer and tells the user whether or not the number is a prime.

 Soln:
+Similar to previous questions, once the issue with incorrect inputs was overcome, the imputed number was divided by 2 and 2 added to the solution.
+This gives a number that is one above half of this number.
+This number entered was then divided by all numbers upto this figure.
+It there is a remainder upto just over half this figure, it is prime.

 Question 6:
 Write a program that takes a user input string and outputs every second word.

 Soln:
+Split was used to split the sentence, i was then used to refer index the words.
+This was then used to print every second word using a for loop.

 Ref: https://docs.python.org/3/tutorial/introduction.html#strings https://www.digitalocean.com/community/tutorials/how-to-index-and-slice-strings-in-python-3